jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   related to their deployment configuration, data, and business logic.

-Some recommended considerations for tool selection include the following:
+Some recommended considerations for the selection of DevSecOps products include the following:

 - It is easy to install,
   configure and use.